monatemedia/docker-engine-on-linux/README.md

 ## Install the GitHub CLI (`gh`)

+Now it's time to do some configuration on our local development computer.
+Make sure you are navigated to the folder where you store your projects.

 ### 1. Check if GitHub CLI is Installed

 On your local computer, check if you have the GitHub CLI installed.